Szymon300101/TableFlow/README.md

 # TableFlow

 App written in JavaScript using p5.js library.
-Inspired by Daniel Shiffamn's video: https://www.youtube.com/watch?v=bl3nc_a1nvs&t=217s
+Inspired by Daniel Shiffman's video: https://www.youtube.com/watch?v=bl3nc_a1nvs&t=217s

 Short word about options in the app:
 -Corners: Number of corners of Poligon, 0 for circle